ddsky/spoonacular-api-clients/typescript/MealPlanningApi.md

 # **addToMealPlan**
 > any addToMealPlan(addToMealPlanRequest)

-Add an item to the user's meal plan.
+Add an item to the user\'s meal plan.

 ### Example